ryumingi/ryumingi.github.io/_posts/2025-10-22-france-vat-free.md

 #### Snowleader (Pablo, Global Blue)
+- Easy form to scan and quick turnaround
+- Refund via Global Blue to provided bank information

 > In order to edit the VAT exemption form, we would need :
 > - a copy of your passport,
 > - a certificate of residence if the address on your passport is French,